 The 2021 seminar will be held on Wednesday, 23 September 2020, from 6:00 pm-7:30 pm in the Lecture Theatre at HBF Stadium.

 Other useful tools

-Professor Ian Rogers is an expert in hypothermia and pulmonary oedema who has done a presentation on the swim.
-His video outlines the signs and stages of managing hypothermia as well as the dangers of developing pulmonary oedema.
+Professor Ian Rogers is an expert in hypothermia and pulmonary oedema.
+His presentation outlines the signs and stages of managing hypothermia as well as the dangers of developing pulmonary oedema.
 He has also provided a document outlining the medical risks of the swim to Rottnest.
 Check out his previous presentation HERE

 Julian Mills has been crossing the Rottnest Channel since 2002 and has completed four solos, swum as a duo and has also been a skipper.
-Julian and his son Oliver did a presentation their experiences in the areas of training and mindset, how to prepare and what to expect on race day.
+Julian and his son Oliver presented their experiences in the areas of training and mindset, how to prepare and what to expect on race day.
 Check out his 2020 presentation HERE

 If you’d like to contact Julian for more event day advice please email email@example.com.

 Daniel Rodgers has 10 years of coaching experience and has swam his whole life.
 He’s coached swimmers from junior to national/high-performance programs across various clubs, including coaching at UWA uniswim’s high-performance program.
 Assisting gold license coach Mel Tantrum, Daniel acquired the skills to maintain and develop high-performance athletes technically and physiologically.
-Check out his presentation.
+Check out his 2020 presentation HERE